AnAncientForce/AnAncientForce/posts/sd-experience.md

 <br>
 The first thing I did was find the best SDXL model to use, after a lot of trial and error [t-ponynai3](https://civitai.com/models/317902/t-ponynai3) seemed to be the best choice for me.
 After my first generation I realized something was off.
 My images did not look anything near what the sample images the model's creator provided.
 So, I read the description (something I don't typically do, same applies to manuals 💀).
 The description mentioned "**The best generate strategy is to use high-fix at a moderate resolution, rather than directly using high-resolution direct output**".
 I was using my previous Hi-Res fix setting from DosMix, and had no clue what I was supposed to change.
 Later, I found out that I could just import the model creator's images directly into AUTOMATIC1111 via the "PNG Info" tab and load the same settings that they used.
 The Hires setting was ready.
 A new journey began.
 Such an amazing model, such quality results.
 The hands actually looked like hands for once, which did not work very well in SD 1.5.
 <br>
-I spent a few  more weeks posting generations on [Pixiv](https://pixiv.net) putting off training LoRAs for a while because I had imagined it would be extremely difficult to learn.
+I spent a few more weeks posting the new generations I had made with t-ponynai3 on [Pixiv](https://pixiv.me/sobsynapse) putting off training LoRAs for a while because I had imagined it would be extremely difficult to learn.
 Turns out, there were a ton of tutorials to follow, not that I really understood them, but at least I could follow them to some extent.
 One of the programs that is  used for training is  [Kohya](https://github.com/bmaltais/kohya_ss), it has a GUI similar to AUTOMATIC1111 so I thought it'd be worth a shot!

 ![image](media/sd-experience/sakuya-touhou.gif)